Alignak-monitoring-contrib/alignak-backend/docs/tutorial.rst

 Description of the solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a tutorial for install and use the complete solution:
+This is a tutorial to install and use the complete solution:

 * pure monitoring tool: Alignak
 * backend alignak: this tool